Smart doorbell

-A smart doorbell is an internet-connected doorbell that notifies the smartphone or other electronic device of the home owner when a visitor arrives at the door.
+A smart doorbell is an internet-connected doorbell that notifies the home owner on their device (smartphone or any other gadget) when a visitor arrives at the door.
 It activates when the visitor presses the button of the doorbell, or alternatively, when the doorbell senses a visitor with its built-in motion sensors.
 The smart doorbell lets the home owner use a smartphone app to watch and talk with the visitor by using the doorbell's built-in high-definition infrared camera and microphone.
 They can be either battery operated or wired.
 Some smart doorbells also allow the user to open the door remotely using a smart lock.

 History

 One of the earliest smart doorbells that entered to the market is the Ring Video Doorbell which was created by entrepreneur Jamie Siminoff in 2013.
 Since then, several more smart doorbells have been introduced to the market, some of them with additional, unique features.
 Another major one is Nest Hello.